 Ease of use and affordability make this design popular for handmade jewelry or costume pieces.
 It's important to note though that this is not an especially secure choice.
 A good tug can break the connection between the magnets, causing you to lose your jewelry.

 Bar and toggle closures are great for bracelets since you can operate them with one hand.
 They feature a large ring on one end and a bar on the other.
 To operate the clasp, you turn the bar sideways and slide it through the ring.
 Since the bar is slightly longer than the ring's diameter, the clasp says closed.
 You'll find these in simple and ornate styles and from base metal as well as sterling silver.

 Besides one-handed operation, the advantage of a bar and toggle closure is its beauty.
 This is a large clasp that adds a statement to a piece of jewelry.
-It can even be the focal point of some designs.
+It can even be the focal point of some designs, including statement necklaces.
 However, this isn't ideal for every item.
 The bar can catch on hair when used in necklaces, making it less secure and potentially annoying to the wearer.
 It also doesn't work well if there's too much slack in the bracelet or necklace as it requires a certain amount of tension to keep it securely closed.

 Tube Slide Clasps

 This style of clasp features a tube and a bar.
 The bar slides into the tube to close the jewelry, sometimes locking in place with a magnet.
 These come in a variety of styles, although they often feature rings for multiple strands of beads.
 They are affordable and secure, which makes them a popular choice for artisan jewelry.

 Tube slide clasps don't have many disadvantages, but they can be clunky for delicate jewelry items.
 They are more common in necklaces since it can be a challenge to operate them with one hand in a bracelet.